avii311/avii311/README.md

 - After that i've done 6months “ CORPORATE TRAINING ” at QSpider Institute Where i learnt (SQL, Manual Testing, Java, Aptitude).
 # Project

-- I have done a project on Railway Reservation System: This is console application which is developed in c.
+- I have done a project on Railway Reservation System: This is a web application which is developed in html css and js.
 This project is based on railway ticket reservation This project contains several features like:
  -
        1. Check seat availability